07

 The hardened market of 2022 (AIG citing 50 to 70 percent rate increases) reflected sustained Lloyd's marine underwriting losses across the mid-2010s.
 The Lloyd's yacht line ran loss ratios above 100 percent for several consecutive years (2015: roughly GBP 150 million premium against GBP 210 million claims).
 Yacht is widely identified as the worst-performing segment in the Lloyd's marine portfolio; only around 5 percent of yacht premium written returned a profit between 2011 and 2017.
 Hull and machinery rates stabilised by H1 2024; by Q4 2025, Gallagher Specialty reports softening 4 to 7.5 percent for fleets with good loss records.
 Typical hull rate for a well-maintained 40 to 50 metre yacht: 0.7 to 1.5 percent of insured value annually.
 Hurricane-exposed regions and smaller yachts pay 2 to 5 percent.

 The Bayesian sinking in August 2024 (USD 150 million insured loss) prompted speculation of a fresh hardening cycle.
 Pantaenius's Michelle van der Merwe, on the record: "I think everyone thought it was going to have more of an impact than it did."
-The market response was selective tightening on crew qualifications and stability management, not blanket rate rises.
+Davis confirms the read from the broker side: no significant rating increases across PIB's large-sailing-yacht book, the Bayesian hull a multiply-built Perini design with a one-off rig configuration.
+The market response visible at policy level sits at survey level, not rate level.

 The brokers, by relevance to the over-30m segment